MasonAmerica/verifi/README.md

 copy the "post" URL address into the code.
 The new URL address should be pasted to the URL_TEST_ADDRESS string in the DataConnTest.java file.

-For testing data connection using cellular, disable Wifi first.
+For testing data connection using cellular, disable Wifi because its the default connectivity.

 BUILD APK